-Francis and Diane Lott are both natives and residents of Douglas/Coffee County, a rural community in southeast Georgia, a 2-hour drive from Sealoft.
-Mr. Lott earned an architectural degree from the Georgia Institute of Technology in 1959, but built a career as a commercial real estate developer and investor.
+Francis and Diane Lott are both natives and residents of Douglas/Coffee County, a rural community in southeast Georgia, 2 hours driving time from "Sealoft".
+Francis earned an architectural degree from the Georgia Institute of Technology in 1959 and is self-employed as a commercial real estate developer and investor.
+Diane graduated from Georgia Southern University with a degree in education.
 Both are engaged in community and civic activities.

 Selection of the "right" architect for any commission is critical to the success of the process and the outcome.
 A discerning client should first have a strong sense of his/her desires in style and taste and match those with an architect who has excelled in doing that kind of work over time.

 We were fortunate to find our "match" in award-winning "master" architect, William Morgan of Jacksonville, Florida.
-His entire career has been committed to the creative pursuit of excellence in contemporary architecture.
+His entire career has been committed to the creative pursuit of contemporary excellence.
 We loved his work.
 With Sealoft, Mr. Morgan was clearly at the "top of his game".
-His concept was highly creative, but simple - powerful and dramatic, yet inviting.
+His concept was highly creative, but simple - powerful and dramatic.

-The involvement of and interaction between several other players during the design and development process helped shape the outcome and were critical to its success - a well thought-out design program (imposing few restrictions), brilliant structural and mechanical engineers, talented interior designer, superb builder and knowledgeable, focused owner/client.
-All principals "connected" on the project, and, lo - the planets and stars were aligned!
+The involvement of and interaction between several other players during the design and development process helped shape the outcome and were critical to its success - a well thought-out design program (imposing few restrictions), superb structural and mechanical engineers, talented interior designer, excellent builder and knowledgeable, focused owner/client.
+All principals "connected" well on the project, and, lo - the planets and stars became aligned!

-We love this house, its openness, its lightness.
-Mood of the house constantly changes, as the sun moves across expanses of glass in the walls, light towers and skylight, creating dramatically different lighting situations throughout each day (and across seasons).
+We love the house, its openness, its lightness.
+The mood constantly changes, as the sun moves across expanses of glass walls, light towers and skylight, creating dramatically different lighting situations throughout each day and across seasons.

-The house and everything about it are awesome to us, yet - 7 years after initiating the design process and 4 years after moving in.
-I still have the same reaction every time I walk in the front door - exhilaration and sheer wonder.
-It seems like a new experience every time - thrilling and up-lifting!
+The house and everything about it are awesome to us, still - 12 years after initiating the design process and 9 years after moving in.
+We experience exhilaration, all over again, each time we enter.
+It is always thrilling and up-lifting!

-Bill Morgan is a highly-acclaimed architect of long-standing in northeast Florida and has designed many noteworthy houses and commercial buildings in his native Jacksonville and nearby beaches.
-However, Sealoft was the first Bill Morgan-designed house to be built on adjacent Amelia Island, only forty-five minutes away.
+William Morgan is a highly-acclaimed architect of long-standing in northeast Florida and has designed many noteworthy houses and commercial buildings in his native Jacksonville and nearby beaches.
+However, Sealoft was the first Bill Morgan-designed house built on adjacent Amelia Island, only 45 minutes away.
 We are very proud that it is ours.

-We were particularly fortunate in the recruitment of our builder, Russell Tomasini, easily the most conscientious and capable construction person I have ever been associated with.
-He took ownership of construction, did a terrific job and gave great attention to detail, making the process a thoroughly enjoyable experience.
-To this day, we treasure Russell's enduring friendship.
+We were fortunate to recruit a highly capable builder, Russell Tomasini.
+He took ownership and pride in the construction, did a terrific job and gave great attention to detail, making the entire process a thoroughly enjoyable experience.

-My wife and I are the proud owners of two highly architectural homes in different contemporary styles by different architects.
-We are extremely pleased with both and, other than occasional updating of furnishings, would not change either one.
+My wife and I are possibly among few in the country who are fortunate and blessed to have two highly architectural homes in different styles by different architects and are extremely pleased with both.
+Other than occasional updating of furnishings, we would not change a thing with either one!